California U-Haul Truck Accident Lawyers

 Our U-Haul truck accident lawyers know and understand that the problems associated with an accident don’t end at the scene.
 In addition to getting treatment for their injuries, victims also have to deal with the complicated legal side of it.

-Disputes or challenges concerning insurance coverage or the responsibilities of each party involved can make determining liability and pursuing a claim a hundred times more complicated.
-In order to establish negligence and liability, your skilled team of U-Haul truck accident lawyers will conduct a thorough investigation that entails gathering evidence, witness testimony, and expert opinions from professionals from different fields.
+Disputes or challenges concerning insurance coverage or the responsibilities of each party involved can make determining liability and pursuing a claim more complicated.
+In order to establish negligence and liability, U-Haul truck accident lawyers conduct a thorough investigation that entails gathering evidence, witness testimony, and expert opinions from qualified professionals.

-U-Haul generally provides limited insurance coverage for damages and injuries.
-Due to insufficient coverage, victims may not be able to fully recover their medical expenses, property damage, lost wages, and other losses after the accident.
-This can add unwanted stress to an already challenging situation.
+Insurance Issues — U-Haul offers insurance coverage for injuries and other accident-related losses, but the extent of this coverage may be limited.
+As a result, victims may not be able to fully recover their medical bills, property damage, lost wages, and other expenses after the accident.
+This can add stress to an already challenging situation.

 Furthermore, the company does not require renters to provide any proof of insurance to rent their equipment.
 Even though most personal car insurance does not cover rental trailers or trucks, U-Haul’s exclusive insurance policies are optional.
 U-Haul does not mandate the purchase of Safemove or Safemove Plus to rent a truck or trailer.